SoroushZol/2FJB7-45309/README.md

 ## Project Setup

-### Prerequisites

-Ensure you have the following installed on your machine:

-- Docker
-- Docker Compose

-### Docker

-This project uses Docker for containerization.
-Make sure you have Docker installed and running on your machine.

-### Docker Compose

-The project uses Docker Compose to manage multiple services, including the PostgreSQL database and Django application.

 ### Environment Variables

 The project uses a `.env` file to manage environment variables.
 Here is the structure of the `.env` file: